 - Two examples in the Bernstein/Sondheim musical West Side Story.
 When Anita arrives at Doc's store, met by the confrontational Jets, one of them turns on the jukebox, which plays a simple reprise of the "Mambo" from the dance at the gym.
 Then, when Doc goes downstairs to meet Tony, the boy is whistling "Maria" to himself.

 - In A Funny Thing Happened on the Way to the Forum, the characters of Senex and Hysterium sing or hum the songs "Everybody Ought to Have a Maid" and "I'm Calm" at a various points.
 The first one's a plot point, as Senex mistakes Philia for a new maid (read: concubine), prompting the song.
 He sings it later while taking a bath, unintentionally leading Erronius to erroneously believe that his house is haunted.

-- In Assassins, John Wilkes Booth is heard humming a bit of "The Ballad of Booth" before talking with Lee Harvey Oswald.
+- In Assassins, John Wilkes Booth is heard humming a bit of "The Ballad of Booth" before starting his conversation to try and convince Lee Harvey Oswald to shoot JFK.

 - In Pokémon Live!, the show opens with the Johto Pokemon theme before being interrupted by Giovanni's commercial, and Ash listens to the original Pokemon theme on the radio.

 - In Act II of Dr. Horrible's Sing-Along Blog, the Doctor's cellphone ringtone is the first two bars of the Bad Horse theme.

 - Mr. Deity's cellphone plays the Mr Deity theme song.

 - Used as a Mythology Gag in episode eight of the The Joker Blogs: Joker hums his theme tune from the animated series while escaping from Arkham Asylum.

 - The ending credits music of Suburban Knights can be heard over the stoner's radio in the first scene.